 As a small business person: Time management and overcommitment is the single hardest skill to master.
-Oddball income times and amounts are not friendly to the modern fiscal system.
+Oddball income streams, sporadic unpredictable amounts, and everything else about publishing is unfriendly to the modern fiscal system.

 Emotionally: Learning to say no and put people off when I have a deadline has been a challenge.
 Not just fans but inquiries for short story anthologies, interviews, even book proposals.
-Chances I would have jumped at only a year or so ago now have to get filed away under the “wait until the next novel is finished” heading.
-But there always seems to be a next novel.
+Opportunities I would once have jumped at now have to get filed away under the “wait until the next novel is finished” heading.
+And there always seems to be a next novel.

 Why do you like editing so much?

 I like cleaning and throwing things out in general, from the closet to the fridge.
 I’m a bit of a purger by nature.
 Editing feels like it’s the way to turn my book into the best cleanest version that it could be.